Indo-Aryan migrations: Male-mediated migration

 Reich et al. (2009), citing Kivisild et al. 1999, indicate that there has been a low influx of female genetic material since 50,000 years ago, but a "male gene flow from groups with more ANI relatedness into ones with less".
 (Note: Reich et al.: "The stronger gradient in males, replicating previous reports, could reflect either male gene flow from groups with more ANI relatedness into ones with less, or female gene flow in the reverse direction.
 However, extensive female gene flow in India would be expected to homogenize ANI ancestry on the autosomes just as in mtDNA, which we do not observe.
 Supporting the view of little female ANI ancestry in India, Kivisild et al. reported that mtDNA 'haplogroup U' splits into two deep clades.
 'U2i' accounts for 77% of copies in India but ~0% in Europe, and 'U2e' accounts for 0% of all copies in India but ~10% in Europe.
 The split is ~50,000 years old, indicating low female gene flow between Europe and India since that time.")

-ArunKumar et al. 2015 "suggest that ancient male-mediated migratory events and settlement in various regional niches led to the present day scenario and peopling of India."
+Kumar et al. 2015 "suggest that ancient male-mediated migratory events and settlement in various regional niches led to the present day scenario and peopling of India."

 Mahl (2021), in a study of the Brahmin ethnic group, identified the ancient male protagonists of the sampled population could be traced to twelve geographic locations, eleven of which were outside South Asia.
 Of the Y-DNA haplogroups identified, four were carried by ~83% of those sampled, and of these four, two were of Central Asian origin and one of the Fertile Crescent.
 All sampled groups were admixed with populations of South Asian origin.